 Easy Integration with value-added online services.
-The UWCP will facilitate the adoption of a myriad of value-added online services currently being developed under the iGovPhil Project, such as: single sign on, forms generator, archives and records management, and online payments.
+The UWCP will facilitate the adoption of a myriad of value-added online services currently being developed under the iGovPhil Program, such as: single sign on, forms generator, archives and records management, and online payments.

 Reduced web development costs.
 With format and navigation taken out of the equation, agencies can focus on more important aspects of their online presence such as content development.
 With the UWCP, agencies will have a professionally developed website at minimal cost.